The Lovely & Scammy Samsung

 softwares to do anything, and definitely stops dropbox from

-auto-downloads a few days after you beg it, and I have to manually do it.
+auto-downloads a few days after you beg it, and I have to manually do

 ...
 You understand, the pix don’t appear instantly,